How the hunt for COVID-19's origin became a twisted, confusing mess

 On a few occasions, they've been able to slip their shackles and sneak out.

-In 2004, two lab workers at the National Institute of Virology in Beijing, China, became ill with pneumonia.
+In 2004, two lab workers at the National Institute of Virology in Beijing became ill with pneumonia.
 They had inadvertently been infected with the SARS coronavirus after "two separate breaches of bio-safety," according to the WHO.
-The accident resulted in nine cases and one death, only a year after the SARS outbreak had been contained.
+The accident resulted in 11 cases and one death, only a year after the SARS outbreak had been contained.

 Shi considered this possibility when she first heard about a new coronavirus spreading in Wuhan, according to an interview given to Scientific American on March 11.
 Other researchers, too, have contemplated such a scenario.

-Note: Correction: A previous version of this article said there were 9 cases of SARS during the 2004 "leak" -- there were 11.
-Thanks to Gilles Demaneuf for the tip.
-The shipment of smuggled pangolins is from March 2019, not 2017 and 2018.